Swiss System Tournament Format Explained

 4 How Swiss Pairings Actually Work

 This is the part that intimidates beginners the most, but it's simpler than it looks.
-The pairing algorithm follows these rules in order:
+For a full deep-dive into the algorithm, see our guide to the Swiss pairing system.
+In short, the pairing algorithm follows these rules in order:

 1. Group players by score.
 All players with 2.0 points form a group, all players with 1.5 points form a group, etc.